strangerstudios/pmpro-woocommerce/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-woocommerce/issues

 == Changelog ==
+= 1.2.3 =
+* Fixed bug where membership discounts wouldn't be applied if no membership products were in the cart.

 = 1.2.2 =
 * WooCommerce now mimics PMPro checkout, creating a custom level array instead of passing the ID
 * Added pmprowoo_checkout_level filter to allow filtering the checkout level (to use PMPro expiration dates, etc. if Subscriptions addon is not installed)